enzonotario/vitepress-openapi/docs/composables/useTheme.md

                 avoidCirculars: false, // Avoid circular references when parsing schemas.
                 lazyRendering: false, // Lazy render Paths and Tags components.
                 defaultTag: 'Default', // Default tag to use when a path has no tags.
+                wrapExamples: true, // Wrap examples in a row or show them in a column.
             },
         })
     }